-Stage Selection Options Description -E Stop after the parsing stage and print the reconstructed ASN.1 specification code to the standard output. -F Used together with - E, instructs the compiler to stop after the ASN.1 syntax tree fixing stage and dump the reconstructed ASN.1 specification to the standard output. -P Dump the compiled output to the standard output instead of creating the target language files on disk. -R Restrict the compiler to generate only the ASN.1 tables, omitting the usual support code. -S <directory></directory> Use the specified directory with ASN.1 skeleton files. -X Generate the XML DTD for the specified ASN.1 modules.
-Warning Options Description -Werror Treat warnings as errors; abort if any warning is produced. -Wdebug-lexer Enable lexer debugging during the ASN.1 parsing stage. chable texer debugging during the ASN.1 parsing stage. -Wdebug-fixer Enable ASN.1 syntax tree fixer debugging during the fixing stage. -Wdebug-fixer -Wdebug-compiler Enable ASN.1 syntax tree fixer debugging during the fixing - Enable ASN.1 syntax tree fixer debugging during the fixing stage.
+Stage Selection Options Description -E Stop after the parsing stage and print the reconstructed ASN.1 specification code to the standard output. -F Used together with -E, instructs the compiler to stop after the ASN.1 syntax tree fixing stage and dump the reconstructed ASN.1 specification to the standard output. -P Dump the compiled output to the standard output instead of creating the target language files on disk. -R Restrict the compiler to generate only the ASN.1 tables, omitting the usual support code. -S <directory></directory> Use the specified directory with ASN.1 skeleton files. -x Generate the XML DTD for the specified ASN.1 modules.
+Warning Options Description -Werror Treat warnings as errors; abort if any warning is produced. -Wdebug-parser Enable the parser debugging during the ASN.1 parsing stage. -Wdebug-lexer Enable the lexer debugging during the ASN.1 parsing stage. -Wdebug-fixer Enable the ASN.1 syntax tree fixer debugging during the fixing stage. -Wdebug-compiler Enable debugging during the actual compile time.
+Language Options Description -fbless-SIZE Allow SIZE() constraint for INTEGER, ENUMERATED, and other types for which this constraint is normally prohibited by the standard.
+This is a violation of an ASN.1 standard and compiler may fail to produce the meaningful code.